JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 The [kotlin-styled](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-styled) library wraps the [styled-components](https://www.styled-components.com/)
 JavaScript library allowing to define styles [globally](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-styled/README.md#global-styles) or for individual elements of the DOM.
 Conceptually, that makes it similar to [CSS-in-JS](https://reactjs.org/docs/faq-styling.html#what-is-css-in-js) – but for Kotlin.
-The benfit of using a DSL is that you can use Kotlin code constructs to express formatting rules.
+The benefit of using a DSL is that you can use Kotlin code constructs to express formatting rules.

 The template project for this tutorial already includes everything for using `kotlin-styled`: